 Hans Sloane (1660 – 1753)

-Sloane was a central figure in a wider circle of antiquarians and collectors of the period – a group which included Leeds’ very own Ralph Thoresby (often called ‘the father of Leeds history’ for his classic book, the 1715 Ducatus Leodiensis).
+Sloane was a central figure in a wider circle of antiquarians and collectors in the 18th-century – a group which included Leeds’ very own Ralph Thoresby (often called ‘the father of Leeds history’ for his classic book, the 1715 Ducatus Leodiensis).
 Thoresby would occasionally write in his diary about visits to Sloane in London, and the latter marked their friendship with the gift of a book which was later acquired by the Central Library.
 You can read a little more about it elsewhere on this blog – as well as discovering another Leeds-connection to the British Library’s Sloane collection.

 John Lucas (1684 – 1750)